Tim McGee: Professional career

-After his college career, McGee was selected in the first round of the 1986 NFL Draft by the Cincinnati Bengals.
+After his college career, McGee was selected with the 21st overall pick in the first round of the 1986 NFL draft by the Cincinnati Bengals.

 McGee was a major contributor in his eight seasons with the Bengals.
-In his rookie season, he led the NFL in kickoff return yards (1,007).
+In his rookie season, he tied for the NFL lead in kickoff return yards (1,007).
 In 1988, he caught 36 passes for 686 yards and six touchdowns, assisting the Bengals to a 12–4 record and a championship appearance in Super Bowl XXIII.
 In the Super Bowl, McGee caught two passes for 23 yards, including a key 18-yard reception that set up Cincinnati's first score of the game.

 In 1989, McGee had his best NFL season, recording 65 receptions for 1,211 yards and eight touchdowns.
+In Week 11 of the 1989 season, he won AFC Offensive Player of the Week for his game with 11 receptions for 194 yards and a touchdown against Detroit.
 He continued to play for the Bengals until 1993, when he joined the Washington Redskins for one season.
 After that, he returned to the Bengals in 1994, and retired after the season ended.

 In his nine NFL seasons McGee caught 321 passes for 5,203 yards and 28 touchdowns.
 He also rushed for 18 yards, returned three punts for 21 yards, and gained 1,249 yards on 58 kickoff returns.